 Important information should not be conveyed using color only.
 For example, if you’re having a user fill out a form and you’ve indicated requires fields are in red, this can be a problem for users with certain types of color blindness.
 Important information such as this should have a text indicator as well.
 In the example described, the instructions could state that required fields are indicated in red and by an asterisk, thereby giving required fields a text indicator as well.

 Be wary of adding widgets or code snippets to your page from external sources.

-Any external application/widget/code you add your page must be accessible.
-The basic test is if you can navigate the widget using your tab key on your keyboard.
+Any external application/widget/code you add to your page must be accessible.
+A basic test is seeing if you can navigate the widget using your tab key on your keyboard.
 Start by clicking in the web address bar in your browser and then hit the tab key until you have gone through your entire page.
-If focus is given to each clickable element of your widget and you can “click” it using your Enter key, it’s probably accessible.
-However, if it’s not detailed on the list below, it’s advisable to contact webmaster@sunybroome.
+It’s important that visual focus is given to each clickable element of your widget and you can “click” it using your Enter key.
+It’s advisable to contact webmaster@sunybroome.